Our rewilding project 1 year on - and World Rewilding Day

 - Great Green Bush Cricket numbers are up and have been found in the middle of fields, something that we would never have seen in previous years where the habitat would not have been suitable.
-Great Green Bush Crickets are an important food source for birds and bats including the rare Greater Horseshoe Bat
+Great Green Bush Crickets are an important food source for birds

 - Seed-eating birds such as linnets & goldfinches have been seen in greater numbers, benefiting from uncultivated fields with more plant seedheads